MrAwesome/decktricks/README.md

 Decktricks is designed with SteamOS in mind, but it should work on any Arch Linux system with the right dependencies installed.

 ## In Progress
-New features are coming to Decktricks all the time!
-The biggest planned features:

 * Alpha
     * Auto-updates for Decktricks
     * Error logs in the app